Kisky3/TOEIC/README.md

 5.`cross-reference`: a note directing the reader from one place in a book to another place in the same book.

 6.`delegate`: a person authorized to act as representative for others; representative.

+7.`dispute`: an argument or quarrel. to argue about something.

+8.`postpone`: to put off until a later time; to defer; to delay.

+9.`reconcile`: to find agreement between two opposing ideas, situations.